 - All the inputs from the external devices and outputs from the internal devices are transmitted through the RAM.

 Control Unit is not directly involved in any data processing; rather its task is to control the operations conducted by all parts of the computer.
-The main functions of control unit include:
+The main functions of the control unit include:

 - Its responsibility is to control the transfer of data among the other units of the system